How to Install the LEMP Stack on Windows WSL

 Step 1Enable WSL in Windows

-To get the LEMP stack on Windows WSL working, you first need to turn on the Windows Subsystem for Linux.
-This feature lets Windows run Linux environments right alongside your Windows programs.
+To set up the LEMP stack on Windows WSL, you must first enable the Windows Subsystem for Linux.
+This feature lets your Windows computer run Linux environments alongside your regular apps, which is essential for installing the LEMP stack.
+Open PowerShell as an administrator to begin.

 First, open PowerShell as an administrator.
 Click on Start and type “PowerShell.”